cardillan/mindcode/SYNTAX-1-VARIABLES.markdown

 ## Heap and stack indirection

-When you build your Mindcode scripts, the actual Memory Cell and Memory Bank that you use may be different than the ones you use when playing the game.
+When you build your Mindcode scripts, the actual Memory Cell and Memory Bank that you use may be different from the ones you use when playing the game.
 To that end, you also have the option of referencing your heap and stack through the use of a variable, like this: